Methods of calculating Scope 3 emissions

 To effectively measure Scope 3 emissions, the GHG Protocol’s Scope 3 Standard recommends that companies identify the Scope 3 activities that are expected to have the most significant GHG emissions, offer the most significant GHG reduction opportunities, and are most relevant to the company’s business goals.
 This can be done by determining the size of emissions in each of the GHG Protocol’s 15 categories of Scope 3 emissions and refining emission estimates accordingly.

 The Scope 3 Standard also offers advice on how to choose the right calculation method.
 Enterprises are advised to select methods which ensure that the inventory appropriately reflects the GHG emissions of the activities, and serve the decision-making needs of users both internally and externally.
 It further notes that each Scope 3 category may contain multiple activities that need to be addressed and suggests using different calculation methods to measure emissions from different activities within a category.
-For example, air and road travel could be two different activities within the category of business travel.
+For example, in the UK, the current mandatory reporting requirements under the HM Treasury and BEIS requires private and central government companies to report one of their scope 3 emissions, i.e., business travel.
+Here, air and road travel could be two different activities within the category of business travel.